barrucadu/lainonlife/README.md

 Configuration
 -------------

-There are three files you might reasonably want to edit if you deploy this code:
+There are a few files you might reasonably want to edit if you deploy this code:

 - `channels.json`, the list of channels and [MPD][] details.
+- `frontend/js/radio.js`, the `DEFAULT_CHANNEL` constant.
+- `frontend/pages/donate.html`, which contains the amount donates do far.
+- `frontend/pages/index.html`, which has a bunch of references to cyberia (the default channel).
 - `frontend/static/schedule.json`, the live broadcast schedule.
-- `frontend/pages/donate.html`, which contains the amount donates do far.

 The [lainon.life][] server is running [NixOS][], and the entire system configuration (sans passwords) [is on github][nixfiles].